South African Navy: Personnel

 As of the end of the financial year 2018/19, there were approximately 6,816 active uniformed members of the SA Navy, just short of the 7,071 target.
 In addition, there are a further 1,071 civilian staff that further support the Navy.

 In 2006, the old Naval Reserve Units that were modelled on the Royal Naval Reserve system were closed down.
 A new Navy Reserve system was created consisting of roughly 1,000 reserve posts.
 These posts are pooled and members are drawn from them as needed to augment full-time units and ships' companies.

 Uniforms

 From 1922 to the 1940s the SA Navy was effectively an extension of the Royal Navy, and therefore wore the same uniforms and similar insignia.
 As British influence was gradually curtailed, in 1959 the British Crown in the SA Navy cap badge was replaced with the Lion of Nassau from the crest of the country's coat of arms.
 A black beret later replaced the peaked cap in working uniforms.

 In 2000 the new Coat of Arms was unveiled and the Chief of the Navy tasked Fleet Command to look at revising the Navy uniforms to reflect the new coat of arms.
 This saw new rank insignia for non-commissioned officers being implemented as well as the introduction of a side cap.

 Ranks

 Due to historical influence, the rank system is based on that of the Royal Navy.

+Commissioned officer ranks

+The rank insignia of commissioned officers.

+Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.